Certificate in Phlebotomy (CERT_PHLE)

 ||Students must be available to train weekdays (eight hours per day, five days per week)

-for four consecutive weeks.
+for three consecutive weeks.

 ||Quality Assurance for Point of Care Laboratory Testing